What is Soil Remediation?

 The process of soil remediation has been around since the Middle Ages, when it was used in the form of crop rotation for the purpose of restoring fertility to the soil.
 Today, however, remediation is required by industry laws to remove pollution or contaminants from soil, groundwater, sediment or surface water to prevent any impact on human health and the environment.

-There are many methods of carrying out remediation, however these are generally categorized into ex-situ and in-situ variants.
+There are many methods of carrying out soil remediation, however these are generally categorised into ex-situ and in-situ variants.
 Ex-situ involves complete excavation of affected soils, while in-situ methods will treat the contamination without removal.
-Common methods of remediation include containment, pump-and-treat, extraction, stabilization/solidification, soil washing, air stripping, precipitation, vitrification, thermal desorption and biological remediation.
+Common methods of remediation include containment, pump-and-treat, extraction, stabilisation/solidification, soil washing, air stripping, precipitation, vitrification, thermal desorption and biological remediation.

 Soil remediation is required in the event of accidental pollutant release, such as the Chernobyl Nuclear Power Plant disaster which contaminated agricultural lands in a 30 km radius around the reactor.
 A process known as phytoremediation was started four years after the explosion, which involved introducing beneficial plants to the area.
 Plants such as daffodils and hemp are used to break down or degrade organic pollutants and stabilize metal contaminants by acting as filters or traps.
 This in-situ process will help to reduce contamination in the area without removing any of the affected soil, which would be a substantial amount in this instance.